Juanxy90/Juanxy90/README.md

 Systems and Computer Engineer – University of Quindío 🇨🇴

 Systems and Computing Engineer from Universidad del Quindío, Colombia, with experience in software development and technology project management.
 I’m passionate about innovation and collaboration, and I seek opportunities to apply my technical expertise and soft skills in dynamic and challenging environments.

 I have a solid foundation in Java, databases, information systems, and mathematical algorithms.
 My background also includes business management, allowing me to approach technology projects with both a technical and strategic mindset.
 Proficient in agile methodologies and collaboration tools, I adapt quickly to new technologies while always aiming for efficient, high-quality solutions.

 🔭 I'm currently working on expanding my knowledge in microservices and advanced design patterns.
 🎯 Goals: Master advanced algorithms and contribute to open-source projects.
 🧠 Deeply interested in continuous learning and solving complex problems.
 🌍 Intermediate level in English 🇺🇸 | Native Spanish speaker 🇪🇦.

 I'm focused on continuous growth, working with multidisciplinary teams, and contributing to impactful software projects.

 ````

-<h2 align="center"
+<h2 align="left"

 ---
 ---